UCSD-ECEMAE-148/SU24-TEAM6-MAE148/README.md

 2. Team Members
 3. The Project
 4. Robot Design
+6. References
+7. Acknowledgemnets
-5. Contact Information
+8. Contact Information

 ## Team Members
 ![](img/Team.jpg)
-<p align="center"> Kenneth Ho, Kim Garbez, Daniel Weng, William Harris
-<p align="center"> Special Thanks To: Eric Foss, Alexander Haken, Dr. Jack Silberman
+<p align="center"> From Left to Right
+* Kenneth Ho - Mechanical Engineering, BS, Class of 2026
+* Kim Garbez - Mechanical Engineering, BS, Class of 2025
+* Daniel Weng - Mechanical Engineering, BS, Class of 2024
+* William Harris - Mechanical Engineering, BS, Class of 2025

 ## The Project
 The goal of this project was to implement a method of color recognition that, upon recognizing a color, would be able to play that color's associated note from a major scale.
 By implementing this color recognition with a line-following algorithm, we hoped to create a car that would be able to play music based on the colors it saw along a lined track.